 Unlike modern gyms, people do not turn up and start working out.
 Akhadas are treated with reverence and a whole set of morning rituals are followed.
 This is what I observed that morning:

-- The ground is prepared by tilling the soil under the shed, pretty much like a farmer prepares it before sowing.
+- The ground is prepared by tilling the soil under the shed, pretty much as a farmer prepares it before sowing.
 First, they softly dug it with a spade and then with their hands.
 Two Pahalwans did this till the earth was soft enough for Kushti or wrestling.

 - Water is sprinkled on the soil.

 - Flowers are offered to the soil.

 - Prayers are offered at the Ram temple located within the Akhada.
 Incense sticks are offered to Lord Rama and then to the Akhada soil.
 All the wrestlers line up with folded hands to say the prayers.

 - Only after the prayer, wrestlers step into the arena for practice.

 Wrestlers at Tulsi Akhada

 Wrestlers started walking in around 7 AM.
 Shri Mewa Ram who was the senior most wrestlers started doing his exercises while keeping an eye on the younger boys.

 Boys come and the first thing they did after changing into the Langot or the only garment they wear while wrestling was to oil their bodies.
 They would sit on the bench and lovingly oil their bodies.

 After applying oil, it is time for exercise.
 I followed one person who was running the length of the Akhada.
 I was amazed at the number of ways he did his laps.
 In fact, no two laps were similar.
 Finally, he was running with a heavy tire around his neck.
 I was stunned, not as much at the weight he was carrying around his neck, I am sure he has practiced it, but with the rhythm in his walk.
 It was such a lyrical – measured walk as if it was a cake walk.
 I learned a lesson – grace that you get with persistence and practice is incomparable.